polybar/polybar/README.md

 ## Getting started

 If you are using **Arch Linux**, you can install the AUR package [lemonbuddy-git](https://aur.archlinux.org/packages/lemonbuddy-git/) to get the latest version, or
 [lemonbuddy](https://aur.archlinux.org/packages/lemonbuddy/) for the latest stable release.
+If you are using **Void Linux** you can install the package [lemonbuddy](https://github.com/voidlinux/void-packages/blob/master/srcpkgs/lemonbuddy/template) available in the official xbps repository.

-If you create a package for any other distribution, please consider contributing the template so that we can make the application available for more people.
+If you create a package for any other distribution, please consider contributing the template.

 ### Dependencies